A Buyer's Guide to Named-Architect Homes in Los Angeles.

 Yes, significantly.
 Most sit in HPOZ zones or carry landmark designations that restrict exterior modifications.
 Even without formal designation, the materials and structural systems used by Schindler, Neutra, and Lautner require specialist contractors and architects to restore correctly — and incorrect restoration actively destroys value.
 Budget 3–6 additional months for approvals and expect a 15–25% premium on restoration costs versus standard modernist renovation.

-What is the best neighborhood in LA to find named-architect homes?
+What is the best neighborhood to find named-architect homes?

 Silver Lake and Los Feliz for Schindler and Neutra; Hollywood Hills and Laurel Canyon for the broadest cross-architect inventory; Altadena and La Cañada Flintridge for Buff & Hensman post-and-beam.
 Lautner homes are scattered across hillside sites from Malibu to the Hollywood Hills, with no single concentration.